Skip to Content

 Opening Statements

-At this stage of trial, no physical evidence is presented and no witnesses testify.
+At this stage of the trial, no physical evidence is presented and no witnesses testify.
 The plaintiff will make an opening statement detailing their “version” of the case to the jury and judge, in an attempt to convince them that they should be compensated for the injury they have sustained (as well as other consequences, such as medical bills or lost days of work).
 Next, the defendant will give their opening statement, which may include a rebuttal of the plaintiff’s opening statement.
 It is the plaintiff’s goal to demonstrate that the defendant is liable and at fault for the alleged incident.

 Presentation of Evidence

-The plaintiff may introduce any photographs, medical reports, financial documents, or other evidence that corroborate their allegations.
+The plaintiff may introduce any photographs, medical reports, financial documents, or other evidence that corroborates their allegations.
 The defendant may cross-examine the evidence and present rebuttals that refute that evidence.
 Financial documents and medical profiles are critical in assessing the costs associated with personal injury.
 Witnesses may be called by either the plaintiff or the defendant.
 The witnesses are sworn in and are questioned directly to consolidate information that strengthens the case.
 Both parties may question the witnesses.
 The jury may take notes during this time if the judge allows.
 The jury is to consider both parties and the content of their cross-examinations equally before making any decisions.

 Closing Arguments